• Home

 Recommended Video

-CEO Doug McMillon on Friday announced his retirement after a decade as leader of the No. 1 company on the Fortune 500.
-His last day will be Jan.
-31.
+CEO Doug McMillon announced his retirement in November after a decade as leader of the No. 1 company on the Fortune 500.
+His last day was Jan.
+31. Taking his place is Furner, who starts his CEO tenure Sunday after previously serving as the president and CEO of Walmart’s U.S. operation.

-Furner, 51, started his Walmart journey at a garden center in the company’s hometown of Bentonville, Ark., but will, starting in February, now take on the task of leading the company’s 2.1 million employees and operations at its nearly 11,000 stores across 19 countries.
+Furner, 51, started his Walmart journey at a garden center in the company’s hometown of Bentonville, Ark., but will now take on the task of leading the company’s 2.1 million employees and operations at its nearly 11,000 stores across 19 countries.

 After studying marketing management at the University of Arkansas, Furner rose through the ranks at Walmart from store manager to district manager and buyer, then on the corporate side as divisional general manager, and VP of global sourcing.
 He even spent two years in Shenzhen with Walmart China running merchandising and marketing.